davidgilson/Hexagonal-Power-Bank/README.md

 			`Requirements: Holding Bracket v4.stl, case-FINAL.stl, 5x M2x25mm bolts/screws, screwdriver (preferably powered).`

 			1. Slide the battery cage (*can we call it the **POWER CORE**, please?*) into the case (`case-FINAL.stl`).
-If your tollerances are right, there should be a little friction, but not so much that cannot be overcome by the weight of the batteries.
+If your tolerances are right, there should be a little friction, but not so much that cannot be overcome by the weight of the batteries.

 			1. Lay the holding bracket (`Holding Bracket v4.stl`) on top top of the battery cage, around the BMS, and line up with the internal screw holes in the casing.

 			1. Screw in the M2 bolts.
 I recommend a powered screw driver or drill, because for the first time the screws will be tapping into the plastic.
 			![image](./images/18.jpg)

-			1. Make sure the pressure is evenly distributed, and that the battery cage is fully immobilised.
+			1. Make sure the pressure is evenly distributed, and that the battery cage is fully immobilized.
 As ever, be careful not to over tighten.
 			![image](./images/19.jpg)

 	1. ### Lid Section